OsmHackTW/taichung-street-tile/README.md

 ## Installation

-For Linux, install recent version of Docker and Docker Compose.
+Download and unzip address CSV file from <http://gishub.taichung.gov.tw/>, then copy `TGOS_66.CSV` into the `db/data` folder, renaming to `data.csv`.

 Run `docker-compose up` to build Docker images and lanuch both the database and tile container.

-Now, open another terminal, run the following command to import stops:
+Now, open another terminal, run the following command to import addresses:

     docker-compose run db python /process.py